christianThardy/christianThardy.github.io/tom-interpretability.md

 Looking at the distribution of activation strengths across clusters in the second temporal plot, it's noteworthy that the action-location state shows the most extreme activation values.
 This suggests that tracking the parallel states of each subject's physical state/location in relation to the believed location of the cat, and integrating those semantic features in context might serve as a kind of “ground truth” against which subject states need to be compared.

-Everything here aligns with the QKV patterns seen from the ablation studies and interventions.
+Everything here aligns with the QKV patterns seen from the interventions.
 The temporal activation patterns provide additional evidence that previous token heads serve as foundational sequential processors, and induction heads act more like specialized pattern recognition and recall mechanisms that are particularly important for handling long-range dependencies in the false belief task.

 This again is confirming that the model maintains multiple representations of reality (actual locations) and beliefs (subject states) through coordinated activation of different head clusters.